aonez/Keka/README.md

 Go to the Keka website at https://www.keka.io to get the latest version.

-Also you can check the history of releases in the [Releases](https://github.com/aonez/Keka/releases).
+Also you can check the history of releases in the [Releases](https://github.com/aonez/Keka/releases) section.

 ### Legacy versions